 Despite Covid, Northorpe Hall Child & Family Trust continues to support young people and work together with families, schools and other organisations.
 They are still available 8-8 Mon to Fri and 10-1 on Saturdays, as usual.
 They are mostly using video calls and phone calls instead of one-to-one and group sessions, but can meet safely in person if it's really needed.

-Click on the link below to view the details of free workshops that they are running in January, February and March.
+Click on the link below to view the details of free workshops that they are running.